Skip to main content

 Notable Figures in the Creation of the Dominican Republic Flag

-When Duarte was exiled to Caracas the year before the revolution, fellow activist Francisco del Rosario Sánchez took over his leadership role.
-On the night of February 27, 1844, Sánchez hoisted the new flag at The Count’s Gate while proclaiming his nation’s independence.
+When authorities exiled Duarte to Caracas the year before the revolution, Francisco del Rosario Sánchez stepped in as leader.
+On the night of February 27, 1844, Sánchez hoisted the new flag at The Count’s Gate and proclaimed the nation’s independence.
+Together, these leaders and patriots played a key role in shaping the Dominican Republic flag in its early stages.

 Notions Behind the Dominican Republic Flag’s Design